 Lead Outreach Programs

-SDC’s lead outreach programs educate Milwaukee County residents about the danger of lead poisoning while helping to reduce lead exposure in Milwaukee County homes.
+SDC’s Lead Education and Testing programs educate residents about the danger of lead poisoning while helping to reduce lead exposure in homes.
 Collaborating with local health departments and other organizations, SDC’s expansive services focus on health and the root causes of lead poisoning.

 The Lead Safe Homes Program is funded through a grant from the Department of Health Services.
 It is administered by the Social Development Commission.